dannguyen/journalism-syllabi/README.md

 <a href="http://nickgeidner.com/494/">Homepage</a> /
 <a href="http://nickgeidner.com/494/?page_id=8">Syllabus</a>
         </h5>

+        <p><small>
-        <p><em>This senior-level course will introduce students to all phases of data journalism, including: finding and evaluating data sources, organizing data, reporting with numbers, and visualizing data.
-During the course we will discuss computer programming, data analysis, statistics, graphic design and othe...</em></p>
+        This senior-level course will introduce students to all phases of data journalism, including: finding and evaluating data sources, organizing data, reporting with numbers, and visualizing data.
+During the course we will discuss computer programming, data analysis, statistics, graphic design and othe
+        </small></p>

         <p>Instructors: Nick Geidner</p>
     </td>
     <td>
-        University of Tennessee
+        <small>University of Tennessee</small>
     </td>
   </tr>